-Since then, the Lancet series on stillbirth from 2011 and 2016 have highlighted the issue of stillbirth and offer a roadmap for eliminating, by 2030, one of the most neglected tragedies in global health today.
-However, now in 2023, we continue to face enormous barriers to realizing these intentions.
+Since then, the Lancet Series on stillbirth from 2011 and 2016 have highlighted the issue of stillbirth and offer a roadmap for eliminating, by 2030, one of the most neglected tragedies in global health today.
+However, we continue to face enormous barriers to realizing these intentions.
+ISA is now working with partners to develop a third Lancet Series, to be published in 2028.

 ISA aims to help bridge the gaps in addressing stillbirth and early newborn death within the continuum of maternal and newborn health through collaborations for continued research, education, advocacy, and training on global care standards with a variety of stakeholders and partners.
-We now have around 190 members, including 60 organizations and 130 individual members, all striving to attain the same goal: ending preventable stillbirth and newborn deaths.
-ISA does not provide services to individuals; we are working with member organizations to connect people locally and globally so they can learn from one another and thereby improve standards of care within their region.
+As of mid-2026, we have over 250 members, including 59 organizations and almost 200 individual members, all striving to attain the same goal: ending preventable stillbirths and newborn deaths.
+ISA does not provide services to individuals; we are working with member organizations (which provide these services) to connect people locally and globally so they can learn from one another and thereby improve standards of care within their region.

 ISA is a not-for-profit organization recognized in the US as tax-exempt under Internal Revenue Code section 501(c)(3).

-• Supported the development of a UN Joint Technical Brief on Stillbirth in the Middle East/North Africa, now published in English and Arabic.
+• Support to the development of a UN Joint Technical Brief on Stillbirth in the Middle East/North Africa, now published in English and Arabic.

 When you support ISA: